cortex-js/compute-engine/src/docs/guide-symbolic-computing.md

 </div>

-When `ce.numericFormat` is `"machine"`, `expr.evaluate()` behaves
-as `expr.simplify()`: only calculations on "small integers" are performed.
+When `ce.numericFormat` is `"machine"`, `expr.evaluate()` behaves as `expr.simplify()`: only calculations on "small integers" are performed.
 What is a small integer, it's an integer less than 10<sup>6</sup>.
 This is to ensure that the product of two of those integers would not cause any loss in precision, since a machine number has about 15 digits of precision.

-To ensure that all integer calculations are performed when using `expr.evaluate()` make sure that `ce.numericFormat` is `auto` or `decimal`.
+To ensure that all integer calculations are performed when using `expr.evaluate()` make sure that `ce.numericFormat` is `"auto"` or `"bignum`.

 {% readmore "/compute-engine/guides/canonical-form/" %} Read more about the
 <strong>Canonical Form</strong> {% endreadmore %}